Skip to main content

 • Before you scan your repo, make sure that you perform any prerequisites for the language used in your repo.
 For details about specific language requirements, go to the SonarQube language reference.

 • By default, STO allocates 500Mi memory for the Sonarqube scan container.
 This should be enough for Ingestion scans.
 For Orchestration and Extraction scans, Harness recommends that you allocate at least 2GB for the container.
-You can customize resource limits in the Set Container Resources section of the SonarQube scan step.
+You can customize resource limits in the Set Container Resources section of the SonarQube step.

 • You need to run the scan step with root access if you need to add trusted certificates to your scan images at runtime.